-What if you spend 5 minutes getting yourself happily entertained in the morning rather than immediately facing the responsibilities of the day, and you find at the end of those five minutes that they have drug you down into a silly, demeaning, small-minded, hollow, immature frame of mind?
+- What if you spend five minutes getting yourself happily entertained in the morning, rather than immediately facing the responsibilities of the day, and you find at the end of those five minutes that they have drug you down into a silly, demeaning, small-minded, hollow, immature frame of mind?
 Was it worth it?

-What if you take 5 minutes to avoid the boredom and responsibility and hardship of the day only to find at the end of those 5 minutes of avoidance that you are spiritually, morally, and emotionally less able to cope with reality in the day than you were before.
+- What if you take five minutes to avoid the boredom and responsibility and hardship of the day only to find, at the end of those five minutes of avoidance, that you are spiritually, morally, and emotionally less able to cope with reality in the day than you were before?
 Was it worth it?

-So I think there is a better way to begin the day.
+I think there is a better way to begin the day.
 And it will require some decisions before the morning.
-It never works to make last minute efforts to decide to do something different.
-You need to decide 12 hours earlier what this crisis moment is going to look like.
+It never works to make last-minute efforts to decide to do something different.
+You need to decide twelve hours earlier what this crisis moment is going to look like.
 It will take some planning.
 It will take some thinking as you set your alarm clock.

 What we want in the morning routine is to be filled with the Holy Spirit.
 We want something that gives us a zeal for the glory of Christ for the day’s work.
 We want to be strengthened to face whatever the day may bring.
-We want something that gives us joyful courage and resolve to count others better than ourselves and pursue true greatness by becoming the servant of all just as Jesus said.
+We want something that gives us joyful courage and the resolve to count others better than ourselves and helps us to pursue true greatness by becoming the servant of all, just as Jesus said (Mark 9:35).
 That is the real agenda in the morning.

-So let the first thing out of your mouth in the morning while you are still on your pillow be a cry to God: “I love you, Lord.
+Let the first thing out of your mouth in the morning, while you are still on your pillow, be a cry to God: “I love you, Lord.
 I need you, Lord.
 Help me, Lord.”
-That is the first cry out of my mouth in the morning.
-“I need you again today.”
-Then prepare a sacrifice and watch.
+That is the first cry out of my mouth in the morning: “I need you again today.”
+Then, prepare a sacrifice and watch.
 I think that sacrifice is my body and my attention devoted to him.

 Psalm 90:14 tells me how to think about praying for it when it says, “Satisfy us in the morning with your steadfast love.”
 Don’t just look for it and see it, but ask the Lord, “O, satisfy me with this steadfast love that I may rejoice and be glad in you all my days.”
-So we watch in God’s inspired Word for revelations of his steadfast love and his guidance for our lives and a profound sense of satisfaction in our souls that he is beautiful and that he cares for us.
+We watch in God’s inspired word for revelations of his steadfast love and his guidance for our lives, and we get a profound sense of satisfaction in our souls that he is beautiful and that he cares for us.